-- a.
-The duty watch cap shall be a plain, black, "Navy-style" watch cap. - b.
-The initials "DPD" shall be embroidered on the front left side of the watch cap in such a manner that the initials are visible when the bottom of the watch cap is double folded.
-The initials shall be silver for officers and gold for sergeants and above.
-In order to ensure uniformity, all embroidery shall be done by the Contract Vendor. - c.
+a.
+Only duty watch caps listed through the approved vendors is authorized for wear.
+Duty watch caps may be purchased from other sources provided they are the same items available through the approved vendors.
+In order to ensure uniformity, all embroidery shall be done by the Contract Vendor.
+Exceptions may only be granted by the Chief of Police.

+b.
 The duty watch cap shall be worn diagonally from the base of the back of the neck, across the ears, and on the forehead.